 - Agent/wizard-based migration – Wizards typically simplify most processes, but will this option ensure that I get the versatility needed to migrate properly?

 - Services-based migration – Getting expert assistance directly from the cloud provider can be great, but this will likely come with much cost.

 - Purchase a third-party solution – In addition to the need to set aside a budget for this option, any third-party tool selected should ensure a simple migration and be able to protect the servers migrated for recoverability, so be sure to research your options.
-Cohesity does have some great choices for migration (plus backup/recovery) should you go this route, and you can learn more here.
+Cohesity does have some great choices for migration (plus backup/recovery) should you go this route.

 - When to migrate?
 Once all of your research is done, then it’s time to start planning.
 Most organizations will take on a phased approach instead of hard all at once cutover.
 A phased approach will allow you to migrate on a time schedule and ensure all business needs have been considered.
 A schedule allows you to avoid busy times and take controlled and minimized downtimes to migrate over an anticipated time period with minimal surprises.